Link here

 Contact us for technical help (or just to chat)

-If you are facing a challenging software hurdle, or a hardware problem in interfacing to our products, please don’t hesitate to email or call us.
-We can often help you over the hurdle and save you a lot of time.
+If you are facing a challenging software hurdle, or a hardware problem in interfacing to our products, please don’t hesitate to Contact Us.
+We provide free technical help to all customers, including new code examples, and can often help you over the hurdle and save you a lot of time.

 Not Approved for Life-Support Use